 Most homeowners will do anything to keep pests and other insects off their lawn, but earthworms are different.
-Through their ability to break up soil and thatch, form nutrients, and produce organic fertilizer, earthworms are one type of insect worth keeping around for a healthy lawn.
+Through their ability to break up soil and thatch and form nutrients, earthworms are one type of insect worth keeping around for a healthy lawn.

-Earthworms are essential for the health of most soil types and a healthy soil is indicated by its ability to distribute water and nutrients to the roots of plants to make them grow.
-Because earthworms naturally tunnel through the soil to break it up; creating space for air and water to flow through, soil containing earthworms will not become compact or harden.
+For most soil types, earthworms are essential for its health.
+A healthy soil is indicated through its ability to distribute water and nutrients to the roots of plants and make them grow.
+Earthworms naturally tunnel through the soil to break it up, creating space for air and water to flow through.
+This is why soil containing earthworms does not become compact or hardened.

-Since earthworms also consume thatch for food, this keeps thatch problems down to a minimum.
+Earthworms also consume thatch for food, which is great for keeping thatch problems down to a minimum.
 Thatch, which are rough patches of grass, make it difficult for water and fertilizer to penetrate the soil and reach the roots of plants.
 Insects and other lawn diseases can also establish havens around thatch, making earthworms even more vital to keep around.

-In addition to getting rid of thatch, earthworms also consume other organic materials, such as leaves and dead plants.
-This allows them to produce castings, or feces that they leave behind in the soil, creating nutrient-rich organic fertilizer that keeps the soil healthy and plants growing.
+In addition to getting rid of thatch and disease, earthworms also consume other organic materials, such as leaves and dead plants.
+This allows them to produce castings, or feces, that they leave behind in the soil, creating nutrient-rich fertilizer that keeps the soil healthy and plants growing.
 It also means dead leaves on your lawn will decompose at a faster rate.

 Some homeowners will try worm composting, which involves adding compost to a container of earthworms to consume before releasing them into the soil.
 This also works, but it can be messier (and smellier) to deal with.

-It's important to make use of earthworms as an organic fertilizer for the soil as they are also cost effective.
+Having earthworms auto-fertilize the soil is also cost beneficial.
+Worm castings contain 50% organic matter and 11 trace minerals, which can be difficult to find and expensive to purchase.
 Fertilizer in general, especially if you need to use it more than once a year, can build quite the expense.
-Worm castings contain 50% organic matter and 11 trace minerals, which can be difficult to find and expensive to purchase.
-So, not only do they cost significantly less, but you can save yourself from spreading smelly fertilizer on your own.
+Earthworms cost significantly less and you can save yourself from spreading smelly fertilizer on your own.